section-engineering-education/engineering-education/articles/react-native-agora-livestreaming-app/index.md

 8. We added a Switch Camera button to switch between the front camera and the back camera.

-9. We added a Remote Video State Change Listener to listen to the state changes of the Video Feed of the broadcaster and displayed the feed or the video state message.
+9. We added a Remote Video State Listener to listen to the state changes of the Video Feed from the broadcaster and displayed the feed or the video state message.

-Congratulations, :partying_face:
+Congratulations, :partying_face: You did it.
-You have developed a live streaming app using React Native and Agora.

 Thanks for Reading!